Learn Basic Coaching Skills

 Become a Behavior Change Agent

-While Health and Wellness Coaches partner with clients seeking self-directed and lasting changes, we can each improve our relationships at work, and a home, by shifting just a few key behaviors.
+While Health and Well-being Coaches partner with clients seeking self-directed and lasting changes, we can each improve our relationships at work, and a home, by shifting just a few key behaviors.

-Based on the most important concepts in our full Health and Wellness Coach Training, this abbreviated course is designed for the student who does not intend to become a Coach, but acknowledges a need to shift the way that they interact with others.
+Based on the most important concepts in our full Health and Well-being Coach Training, this abbreviated course is designed for the student who does not intend to become a Coach, but acknowledges a need to shift the way that they interact with others.